-b.
-CLs represent a 'special group with specific needs and units must always actively explore with the CL the value of making a referral to AWS, who can provide support and/or engage with the relevant LA.
-Head Personal Support at HQ AWS would also be the point of contact for a LA wishing to discuss issues relating to a specific CL.
+(2) Referrals to the AWS.
+When units are made aware that a SP is a CL, a referral should be made to the AWS.
 Where the CL does not want a referral to be made to AWS, Unit Welfare staff should seek generic advice from AWS in relation to the issues and procedures around CLs in order that they may best respond to their needs.